leemengtw/cat-recognition-train/README.md

 # Cat-recognition-app
-A flask app recognizing cats using Tensorflow
+A flask app recognizing cats using Tensorflow.

 This repository contain all the necessary python code required to build a production-ready ML application that able to identify cats in image.